 In this article, you will see how to do that...
 Becoming a PADI Scuba Instructor can be done in a year's time or less with our Career Development Program.
 We will commit our time, expertise and resources in order for you to become the best Instructor possible.
 Below I will show you the steps to take from an absolute novice to becoming a professional.

-So, you are new to diving and interested in finding out what it takes to become a certified Scuba Diver?
+So, you are new to diving and interested in what it takes to become a certified Scuba Diver?
 The underwater world is a magical and alluring place.
-In this article, we will look at the steps to take to become a scuba diver.

 This is a question many divers ask: "Should I spend money on buying my own scuba equipment or, should I continue to rent gear each time I go for a dive?"
 If you’re on the fence about buying new gear, you can start by doing a cost estimate of renting gear for the amount of diving you plan to do in the next year and compare that to buying your own.
 Here are a few other things to keep in mind when deciding.